-- You’ve got nothing to lose, other than the potential for a fair, full claim settlement.
-I work on a contingency fee basis, like most personal injuries lawyers.
+- Talk to a personal injury attorney.
+I work on a contingency fee basis, like most personal injury lawyers.
 This means that I collect a fee only if a verdict or settlement is reached.

 - Insurance companies are for profit companies.
 This means they have an eye on their bottom line, and shareholders who expect solid profits.
 Paying out large claims is counter to this.
 They’ll use all their tactics and a team of legal experts to delay or minimize claims.
 Hiring a lawyer gives you a voice.

-- The proof is in the pudding, or, in the police reports.
+- The proof is in the police reports.
 Documentation can help or harm your case.
 Make sure to document the scene of the accident – pictures, eye witness accounts and contact info.
 You want as much as you can get in written accounts, and from different sources.

-- While most claims settle, which means they never get as far as a courtroom and jury trial, it behooves accident victims to get ready for a long-term process.
+- Most claims settle, which means they never get as far as a courtroom and jury trial.
+However, it behooves accident victims to get ready for a long-term process.
 Many claims will require a judge’s decision if parties cannot otherwise agree to terms.

 - Last but not least, you’re better off working with a lawyer who is experienced and focused on personal injury law.
 It is a specialty, and a jack of all trades type of law practice may not benefit you maximally.